JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 *  The formatting model is requested to insert the calculated whitespace characters at necessary positions in the file.

-The structure of blocks is usually built so that it mirrors the PSI structure of the file - for example, in Java code, the top-level formatting block covers the entire file.
+The structure of blocks is usually built so that it mirrors the PSI structure of the file – for example, in Java code, the top-level formatting block covers the entire file.
 Its children cover individual classes in the file, blocks on the next level cover methods inside classes, etc.
 The formatter modifies only the characters between blocks, and the tree of blocks must be built so that the bottom-level blocks cover all non-whitespace characters in the file.
-Otherwise, the characters between blocks may be deleted by the formatter.
+Otherwise, the formatter may delete the characters between blocks.

-To better understand how to build the blocks structure, use [PsiViewer](explore_api.md#31-use-internal-mode-and-psiviewer) and inspect formatting blocks built for an existing language.
+To better understand how to build the block structure, use [PsiViewer](explore_api.md#31-use-internal-mode-and-psiviewer) and inspect formatting blocks built for an existing language.
 To invoke PsiViewer with the possibility of inspecting Block Structure, use <menupath>Tools | View PSI Structure...</menupath> or <menupath>Tools | View PSI Structure of Current File...</menupath>:

 ![Formatting Blocks Structure](psi_viewer_formatting_blocks.png){width="720"}